KappaSigmaMu/kappasigmamu.github.io/README.md

 ## Linter

 ```
-yarn eslint
+yarn lint
 ```

-You can automatically fix some issues with `yarn eslint:fix`
+You can automatically fix some issues with `yarn lint:fix`

 ## Tests